 I love autumn.
-I love autumn and wait for it because it’s always amazing to see our favourite places shoving off different seasons coat.
+I love autumn and I wait for it because it’s always amazing to see my favourite places shoving off different seasons’ coats.

-I had the fortune at arriving at dusk and thus eagerly grabbed a chance to walk around the old part of Edinburgh where buildings show strength and tell stories all by myself.
+I had the fortune of arriving at dusk and thus eagerly grabbed a chance to walk around the old part of Edinburgh where buildings show strength and tell stories all by myself.

 “I always feel that when I come to Edinburgh, in many ways, I am coming home.” – Alan Rickman